Cystic fibrosis: Diagnosis

+Diagnosis of CF is initially based on clinical findings indicative of respiratory diseases, various digestive problems, meconium ileus, and more.
+Definitive diagnosis may involve genetic testing based on family history or chloride concentration testing in sweat, which is relatively high (>60mEq/L) in individuals with CF.

 In many localities all newborns are screened for cystic fibrosis within the first few days of life, typically by blood test for high levels of immunoreactive trypsinogen.
 Newborns with positive tests or those who are otherwise suspected of having cystic fibrosis based on symptoms or family history, then undergo a sweat test.
 An electric current is used to drive pilocarpine into the skin, stimulating sweating.
 The sweat is collected and analyzed for salt levels.
 Having unusually high levels of chloride in the sweat suggests CFTR is dysfunctional; the person is then diagnosed with cystic fibrosis.
 Genetic testing is also available to identify the CFTR mutations typically associated with cystic fibrosis.
 Many laboratories can test for the 30–96 most common CFTR mutations, which can identify over 90% of people with cystic fibrosis.

 People with CF have less thiocyanate and hypothiocyanite in their saliva and mucus (Banfi et al.).
 In the case of milder forms of CF, transepithelial potential difference measurements can be helpful.
-CF can also be diagnosed by identification of mutations in the CFTR gene.
+CF can also be diagnosed by the identification of mutations in the CFTR gene.

 In many cases, a parent makes the diagnosis because the infant tastes salty.
 Immunoreactive trypsinogen levels can be increased in individuals who have a single mutated copy of the CFTR gene (carriers) or, in rare instances, in individuals with two normal copies of the CFTR gene.
 Due to these false positives, CF screening in newborns can be controversial.